Zane Maloney: 2022

+2023

+In 2023, Maloney returned to Formula 3 to drive for Rodin Carlin in the Jerez F3 post-season test.
+He also participates in the Macau Grand Prix for the team.
+He finished the main race in eighth place.

 FIA Formula 2 Championship

 2022

 Following Calan Williams' departure from the team, Maloney was called up to replace him at Trident for the Yas Marina season finale.
 After an uneventful weekend, Maloney was invited to test for Carlin at the end of season F2 test.